KSP2Community/CommunityDocumentation/README.md

 # CommunityDocumentation
-This where you will learn of get started with KSP2 modding!
+This where you will learn how to get started with KSP2 modding!